awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 Save this as a JSON file with the name **template\.json** in a directory named **template\-package**\.
 Create a compressed \(\.zip\) file of this directory and file named **template\-package\.zip**, and upload the compressed file to a versioned Amazon S3 bucket\.
 If you already have a bucket configured for your pipeline, you can use it\.
 Next, edit your pipeline to add a source action that retrieves the \.zip file\.
 Name the output for this action *MyTemplate*\.
 For more information, see [Edit a Pipeline in AWS CodePipeline](pipelines-edit.md)\.

 **Note**
 The sample Lambda function expects these file names and compressed structure\.
 However, you can substitute your own AWS CloudFormation template for this sample\.
-If you choose to use your own template, make sure you modify the policy for the Lambda execution role to allow any additional functionality required by your AWS CloudFormation template\.
+If you use your own template, make sure you modify the policy for the Lambda execution role to allow any additional functionality required by your AWS CloudFormation template\.

 **To add the following code as a function in Lambda**